 Let your staff know that you realise there can be no progress without risk taking.
 Let the staff or virtual assistants know you are available to help and that you will do everything you can to make them successful.
 And don’t forget that regular followup and communications will avoid unpleasant surprises for you and your employees.

-8. Say Well Done – Motivating the staff and making sure they are rewarded with a well done goes a long way.
+Motivating the staff and making sure they are rewarded with a well done goes a long way.
 Make sure employees know that you recognise and appreciate their efforts.
+This is also where the fun is because you should say well done and celebrate the mini successes along the journey.
+This makes the whole ride to your destination exciting and enjoyable.

 Create More Time To Synergise